rapka/polemics-md/content/essays/nina-arweave.md

 I tried running the scripts under the "frontend" section of these instructions, but they simply do not exist in the code.
 I was able to find a script that does exist by searching through the files, but the undocumented build command failed with errors on my Macbook. 🤷‍♀️

-## Where is the Nina's real source code?
+## Where is Nina's real source code?

 As running Nina's code doesn't seem to work, my next move was to visually trace through the code to try and figure out what it does.
 Unfortunately, this led me to a new issue: **Nina's code doesn't line up with what's on their website**.
 For example, the [source code for managing release bonus material](https://github.com/nina-protocol/nina/blob/main/js/sdk/src/components/GateManageModal.js) contains phrases like "Bonus Material Manager" and "Existing Bonus Material" which don't appear in my interface for managing releases.
 The source code also uses a trash can icon for deleting files rather than the "delete file" text present on the website.